 24th May, 2018

-We’re delighted to present in full, the winner of the 16-19 years category, by Miranda Barrett.
+We’re delighted to present in full, the winner of the 2017 competition’s 16-19 years category, by Miranda Barrett.
 You can read the winner of the younger category here.

-All nine winning stories will soon be available in printed form in our special free Anthology, which is available to anyone sending in a self addressed stamped envelope.
-We hope they inspire you to enter this year’s competition – you can find out how to enter here.
+All nine winning stories are available in printed form in our special free Anthology, which is available to anyone sending in a self addressed stamped envelope.
+We hope they inspire you to enter next year’s competition – you can find out how to enter here.

 The New Neighbours